sijeong-kim/Truncation-Robust-3D-Human-Pose-Estimation/README.md

 This repository summarizes a project on **truncation-robust 3D human pose estimation** with reduced frame flickering in video sequences.

+⚠️ Note: This repository contains a project summary only.
+Due to institutional research policy, full code and dataset access cannot be provided publicly.

 ---

 ## ✅ Overview